dfernandes25/dfernandes25.github.io/_posts/2024-01-06-History-Repeats.markdown

-History repeats itself.

-Lately, I've noticed an increase in usually cautious, sober-minded, grounded people claiming expertise in AI, AGI, and various versions of 'GPT' (in their emails, blogs, LinkedIn feeds, etc.).
+*AI Seems Like Déjà Vu All Over Again*

+I’m noticing an interesting trend among IT people, reminding me of a similar fad when "cloud" was the shiny new tech toy.
+Sober minded, grounded, smart people I've known for decades now lay claim to AI/AGI/GPT "expertise" as evidenced by their LinkedIn and blog posts, email signatures, tweets, etc.

-Maybe I'm just an old IT guy stuck in the past, but it took me many years of education, hands-on training, and real-world experience to become proficient in designing and implementing enterprise-class systems.
+Maybe I'm just an old IT guy stuck in the past, but I'm pretty sure it took me years of education, hands-on training, and real-world experience working with incredibly talented mentors before I considered myself proficient in designing and implementing enterprise-class systems.
+And even now...I'm very comfortable claiming proficiency, but am very cautious touting myself as an 'expert'.

-ChatGPT for the general public was released in November 2022, and I'm struggling to understand the sudden explosion of people claiming AI 'expertise'.
-It reminds me of the early 'cloudy' days when everyone seemed to suddenly acquire 'cloud' experience.
-Let's not jump headfirst into launching a revolutionary technology spearheaded by sales, marketing, and inexperienced IT specialists.
+With the November 2022 general release of ChatGPT, a switch has flipped.
+Suddenly everyone is an AI guru.
+It reminds me of early cloud computing days, or if your closer to my generation, back to the era of 'paper' Novell CNE's.
+Let's not repeat our mistake with AI.

-"The real problem of humanity is that we have paleolithic emotions, medieval institutions, and god-like technology."
-Dr. E.O.
-Wilson
+To use Gartner 'speak', I believe 2022-2023 was the AI 'technology trigger', 2024 sees us reach the 'peak of inflated expectations', soon to be followed by the 'trough of disillusionment.'
+To paraphrase Dr. E.O.
+Wilson, "The real problem of humanity is we have paleolithic emotions, medieval institutions, and god-like technology."

+My advice to all the newfound AI experts, take a step back, true expertise in any technology domain isn't built overnight.
+It requires dedication, education, real-world experience, and a healthy dose of skepticism.
+Don't let history repeat itself.